odoo/documentation/content/legal/terms/enterprise.rst

 .. v9c: minor wording changes, tuned User definition, + copyright guarantee (re-application of v8a changes
         on all branches)
 .. v10: fall 2022 pricing change - removal of "per app" notions
+.. v10a: clarified wording for Section 5.1 "(at that time)"

 By subscribing to the Odoo Enterprise services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community